mchenliu/Python_DataJob_Project/README.md

 **Insights**

-## 3. How well do jobs and skills pay for Data Analysts?
+## :three: How well do jobs and skills pay for Data Analysts?

 **Visualize Data**
 ```python